 While computing devices themselves are technically capable of being infallible, they all remain slaves to human interaction, be it in terms of the code underneath their operating systems, or the quality of programming that goes into the software they run.
-What’s more, computing devices are at the whim of a range of human beings with varying levels of security knowledge and awareness, so it’s inevitable that things go wrong.
+What’s more, computing devices are at the whim of a range of human beings with varying levels of security knowledge and awareness.

 Often termed “hacking the human,” social engineering is a skill.
 Human interaction expert Jenny Radcliffe defines it as: